FairBear/KK_Wardrobe/README.md

 ## What is this?

 A mod for the game `Koikatu` which allows your characters to choose a random outfit.
-They change their clothes at the start of the day (can be disabled), or when they enter the female bathrooms, the shower room, and the locker room.
+They change their clothes at the start of the day (can be disabled), or when they enter the female bathrooms, the shower room, or the locker room.

 <details>
   <summary>Preview</summary>